LyhourChhen/lyhourchhen-awesomes/readme.md

 - [chakra](https://chakra-ui.com/alert) the deisgn system like antd
 - [styled-system](https://styled-system.com/) the new system to develop the UI in react
 - [rcForm](https://github.com/react-component/field-form) - the chinese form like formik with validation !
-- [Build web asembly with react and rust](https://github.com/yewstack/yew) - the framework to build the web assembly with rect and rustlang
+- [Build web asembly with react and rust](https://github.com/yewstack/yew) - the framework to build the web assembly with rect and rustlangs
 - [vendure-ecommerce](https://github.com/vendure-ecommerce/vendure) - the ecpmmerce with graphql
 - [python in 30day](https://github.com/Asabeneh/30-Days-Of-Python) the python walkthrought in 30day
 - [rechart](https://github.com/recharts/recharts) - the chart library for build with D3 for react